HVNT/reliable-transfer-suite/README.md

 	To run the server program:
 		python fxa_server.py X A P
 		where:
-			X is the port that the FxA-server's UDP socket shoudl bind to (this should be an odd number)
+			X is the port that the FxA-server's UDP socket should bind to (this should be an odd number)
 			A is the IP address of Net Emu
 			P is the UDP port number of NetEmu